Iterative Collaborative Filtering for Sparse Matrix Estimation: Introduction

 Graphons emerged as the limiting object of a sequence of large dense graphs, c.f. \cite{BorgsChayesLovaszSosVestergombi08, DiaconisJanson07,Lovasz12}, with recent work extending the theory to sparse graphs, c.f. \cite{BorgsChayesCohnZhao14a, BorgsChayesCohnZhao14b, BorgsChayesCohnHolden16, VeitchRoy15}.
-In the graphon estimation problem, one observes a single instance of a random graph sampled from an underlying latent variable model, and the goal is to estimate the function that governs the edge probabilities of the graph. \cite{GaoLuZhou15,KloppTsybakovVerzelen15} provide minimax optimal rates for graphon estimation; however a majority of the proposed estimators are not computable in polynomial time, since they require optimizing over an exponentially large space (e.g. least squares or maximum likelihood), c.f. \cite{WolfeOlhede13, BorgsChayesCohnGanguly15, BorgsChayesSmith15, GaoLuZhou15, KloppTsybakovVerzelen15}. \cite{BorgsChayesCohnGanguly15} provides a polynomial time method based on degree sorting in the special case when the expected degree function is monotonic.
+In the graphon estimation problem, one observes a single instance of a random graph sampled from an underlying latent variable model, and the goal is to estimate the function that governs the edge probabilities of the graph. \cite{GaoLuZhou15,KloppTsybakovVerzelen15} provide minimax optimal rates for graphon estimation; however a majority of the proposed estimators are not computable in polynomial time, since they require optimizing over an exponentially large space (e.g. least squares or maximum likelihood), c.f. \cite{WolfeOlhede13, BorgsChayesCohnGanguly15, BorgsChayesSmith15, GaoLuZhou15, KloppTsybakovVerzelen15}. \cite{BorgsChayesCohnGanguly15} provides a polynomial time method based on degree sorting in the special case when the expected degree function is monotonic. \cite{Xu18} analyzes universal singular value thresholding (USVT) for graphon estimation in settings that the spectrum decays quickly, showing convergence rates which matches the minimax optimal rate for low dimensional smooth functions.

 Stochastic block model (SBM) parameter estimation is an instance of graphon estimation, where the underlying function has a specific structure.
 Under the SBM, each vertex is associated to one of $r$ community types, and the probability of an edge is a function of the community types of both endpoints.
 This implies that the edge probability function is block constant.
 Estimating the $n\times n$ parameter matrix becomes an instance of matrix estimation with a technical distinction -- all entries are fully observed, i.e. each edge is present (1) or absent (0).
 In SBM, the expected matrix is at most rank $r$ due to its block structure.
 Precise thresholds for cluster detection (better than random) and estimation have been established by \cite{AbbeSandon15a, AbbeSandon15b, AbbeSandon16}.
 As mentioned before, our work, both algorithmically and methodically is closely related to their work.
 The mixed membership stochastic block model (MMSBM) allows each vertex to be associated to a length $r$ vector, which represents its weighted membership in each of the $r$ communities.
 The probability of an edge is a function of the weighted community memberships vectors of both endpoints, resulting in an expected matrix with rank at most $r$.
 Recent work by \cite{SteurerHopkins17} provides an algorithm for weak detection for MMSBM with sample complexity $r^2 n$, when the community membership vectors are sparse and evenly weighted.
 They provide partial results to support a conjecture that $r^2 n$ is a computational lower bound, separated by a gap of $r$ from the information theoretic lower bound of $r n$.
 This gap was first shown in the simpler context of the stochastic block model \cite{DecelleKrzakalaMooreZdeborova11}. \cite{XuMassoulieLelarge14} proposed a spectral clustering method for inferring the edge label distribution for a network sampled from a generalized stochastic block model.
 When the expected function has a finite spectrum decomposition, i.e. low rank, then they provide a consistent estimator for the sparse data regime, with $\Omega(n \log n)$ samples.